Menu

 Judgment

-In our legal system, courts (and in some situations juries) are responsible for deciding the facts of the case.
+Courts are responsible for deciding the facts of the case.
 To understand what happened, evidence must be presented to the court.
-Courts must then act as fact-finders to determine what evidence is to be believed and what it means.
+Courts must then act as factfinders to determine what evidence is to be believed and what it means.
 Once the facts are established, the courts must apply the law to the facts of the case.
 In doing so, courts will consider statutes, common law and precedent.
+In jury trials, this will be the job of the jury.
+The judge’s job will be to explain the law to the jury.
+Juries do not have to explain why they made their decision, however.

 Sources of Law

 Laws can originate from different sources.
-While statutes (federal, provincial or municipal) are written laws created by a legislative body, some law is based on accepted civil duties, such as not harming another person or their property.
-When there are no statutes setting out an area of the law it is largely defined by a collection of decisions made by judges.
+Statutes and legislation are written laws created by federal, provincial or municipal governments.
+Some law is based on accepted civil duties, such as not harming another person or their property.
+When there are no statutes setting out an area of the law, it is largely defined by a collection of decisions made by judges.
 This body of law is called the common law.

 Laws, whether in a statute or part of the common law, are subject to interpretation.
-If the law has been interpreted in one way by a court in a previous case this can give guidance to a court hearing another case.
-It can also help lawyers advise their clients what a judge is likely to decide in a similar situation.
-In some cases courts are bound by how other courts have interpreted a law.
-In our judicial system lower courts generally must follow higher court decisions.
+If a court interprets the law one way in a previous case, this can give guidance to a court hearing another case.
+It can also help lawyers advise their clients as to what a judge is likely to decide in a similar situation.
+In some cases, courts are bound by how other courts have interpreted a law.
+In our judicial system, lower courts generally must follow the decisions of higher courts.

 Suppose a city wished to have a park where its citizens could spend time enjoying nature in a peaceful, safe place.
-To help do this the city council passed a law stating “No team sports may be played in the park.”
+To help do this, the city council passed a law stating, “No team sports may be played in the park.”
 While the law may seem clear enough at first, questions may arise in certain situations.
-Would the law apply to four people throwing a Frisbee, a relay team practicing for a track meet, or a group of children playing tag?
+Would the law apply to four people throwing a frisbee?
+A relay team practicing for a track meet?
+A group of children playing tag?
 It might not be easy to decide.
 If there was an earlier case in which a judge had ruled that young children’s informal games are not “team sports,” that decision would be a precedent.
-If the decision was of a higher court the court would be bound by the precedent.
-Otherwise the decision would simply offer guidance.
+If the decision was of a higher court, a lower court would be bound by the precedent.
+Otherwise, the decision would simply offer guidance.

 Burden of Proof

-In deciding whether a party has proved their claim on a balance of probabilities the judge will consider and weigh all of the admitted evidence.
+In deciding whether a party has proved their claim on a balance of probabilities, the judge will consider and weigh all of the admitted evidence.
 This does not mean that a judge must accept all of your evidence or that of the other party.
-The judge may not accept some or all of the evidence presented by a witness or in a document, for a variety of reasons, including that...
+The judge may not accept some or all of the evidence presented by a witness or in a document.
+This can be for a variety of reasons, including that:

 • a witness may not be believed